Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Introduction

 The goal of this work is to develop {\em decentralized} control policies for distributed cloud network flow problems dealing with mixed-cast \ac{agi} services.
-We establish a new multicast control framework driven by a key {\em in-network packet replication} operation that guides the creation of copies of data packets as they travel toward their corresponding destinations.
+We establish a new multicast control framework that guides the creation of copies of data packets as they travel toward their corresponding destinations.
 Compared to the state-of-the-art unicast approach \cite{FenLloTulMol:J18a} that ``creates one copy for each destination of a multicast packet upon arrival, and treats them as individual unicast packets'', the proposed policy employs a {\em joint forwarding and replication} strategy that (i) eliminates redundant transmissions along network links common to multiple copies' routes, and (ii) reduces computation operations by driving computation before replication when beneficial.
-Efficient in-network packet replication is hence critical to improve the throughput and operational cost of multicast cloud network control policies.

-Two main limitations prohibit the use of existing queuing systems (e.g., \cite{Nee:B10,FenLloTulMol:J18a}) for the design of control policies involving in-network packet replication: (i) they lack an effective mechanism to handle packets with identical content, but different destinations, (ii) they cannot capture in-network packet replication, known to violate the flow conservation law \cite{zhang22multicast}.

-The overcome these limitations, we propose a novel multicast queuing system that allows formalizing the {\em packet replication operation} that defines ``where to create copies'' and ``how to assign destinations to resulting copies'', as a network control primitive.
+The proposed approach is based on a novel multicast queuing system that allows formalizing the {\em packet replication operation}, which defines ``where to create copies'' and ``how to assign destinations to resulting copies'', as a network control primitive.
 Under the proposed queuing system, each packet is labeled and queued according to its {\em replication status}, which keeps track of its current destination set.
 The packet replication operation is then specified by the partition of the destination set of a given packet into the destination sets of each resulting copy.
 We finally devise a fully decentralized packet processing, forwarding, and replication policy that attains optimal throughput and cost performance (see Theorem \ref{thm:tradeoff} for details), as well as a variant achieving sub-optimal performance with polynomial complexity.

 Our contributions can be summarized as follows: \begin{enumerate}

 \item We establish a novel queuing system to accommodate packets according to their replication status that allows supporting packet processing, routing, and replication operations as necessary cloud network control primitives for the delivery of mixed-cast AgI services.